-BPET School Equality Objectives for 2018-2022 are:
+BPET School Equality Objectives for 2022-2025 are:

-- Achieve a year-on-year reduction (improvement) in the attainment gap between those children eligible for FSM and those not on FSM in English and mathematics - Achieve a year-on-year reduction in the attainment gap between those Children with a SEN/D statement and their peers. - All children to make at least expected progress from Reception Year 2 in English and mathematics
+- To achieve a year-on-year reduction (improvement) in the attainment gap between those children eligible for FSM and those not on FSM in English and Mathematics. - To achieve a year-on-year reduction in the attainment gap between those Children with a SEN/D statement and their peers.